elerch/blog/content/posts/2016-02-01/git-push-static-site-deployment.md

 In my lambda function, I use the [GitHub REST API] to get the [repo archive].
 From there, I can unpack the archive and copy it to S3, using [Reduced Redundancy Storage] to save a few portions of a cent.
+Outside the cost of S3, the whole process stays within free usage limits.

 The lambda function, [CloudFormation] templates, and various scripts are hosted on GitHub: https://github.com/elerch/blog-deploy/.
 I've also